The Board of IXICO plc has adopted the Quoted Companies Alliance Corporate Governance Code (Code).

 The Board is responsible to shareholders for the proper management of the Group.

-The Board has at least 6 scheduled meetings during the financial year.
+The Board meets regularly and at least six times in each financial year for formal board meetings.
 The Board has agreed terms that are reserved for its consideration including the Group’s strategy, budgets, financial reporting, and internal controls, together with the monitoring of the progress to achieve its goals.

 The Board has established Audit and Remuneration Committees with agreed terms of reference which set out the delegated duties and responsibilities.